Mustacheee/GameBuilder/README.md

 * run `chmod +x ./yii`
 * run `chmod +x ./toolbox.sh`
 * run `./toolbox.sh yii migrate`
-* It should print out a command, type that into the console (will fix this later, fucking windows)
 * You should be able to make a POST request to `http://192.168.99.199/signup` (note: your base url may be different)
 * Note: You may need to create the `./runtime/cache` directory if you get a punk ass exception error when making the request
 * Once you have a user, you can make a POST request to `http://192.168.99.100/login` to login and retrieve a token